-- If you have time for an astrologer who provides extra detail, I especially like CafeAstrology.com, whose astrologer is Annie Heese.
-Intelligent, lengthy horoscopes, done in "decans," are published on that site.
+- For extra detail, I especially like CafeAstrology.
+Intelligent, lengthy horoscopes, done in "decans" for greater accuracy, are published on that site.

-- As hard as it is to believe, daily horoscope writing, online or in print, pays so little that most real astrologers also sell, from their websites, natal horoscopes, birthday horoscopes (also called solar return charts), compatibility horoscopes , answers to questions (horary astrology), telephone consultations, books or e-books, apps, or memberships allowing entry to privileged areas of their sites.
+- As hard as it is to believe, horoscope writing, online or in print, pays very little.
+So astrologers often sell from their personal websites natal horoscopes, compatibility readings, answers to questions (horary astrology), telephone consultations, books or e-books, apps, or memberships with exclusive benefits.

-- I can't guarantee that all of the above paid horoscopes will be fully custom-written or will exactly forecast your future, but selling them is legitimate.
+- I can't guarantee that paid horoscopes from individual astrologers will be fully custom-written or will exactly forecast your future, but selling them is legitimate.

-- What's not legitimate: an astrology website plastered with advertisements for "psychic" services.
+- What's not legitimate: advertisements for "psychic" services.
 Astrology is not psychic.
 It must be studied and learned.

 - Author claims to be a "psychic," a medium, a shaman, a priest, a clairvoyant, a spell-caster, or a prophet.

-- An oversized professional color glamour photo of him or her on the site, looking hot or mysterious, or a photo of what is obviously a model.
+- Astrologer's website features an oversized professional color glamour photo of the astrologer, looking hot or mysterious, or a photo of what is obviously a model.

 - If you can Google your day's Sun sign horoscope and find it listed word-for-word under another Sun sign on another date, that's "recycling" and a computer is doing it.